 As you will see, it is easy to buy something with DEGIRO.
 There are two primary portals: The web interface and the mobile application.
 I cover both in this article.
 We will start with the web interface.

 In this example, I am buying the VT ETF.
 Unfortunately, since this article came out, DEGIRO stopped offering access to U.S. ETFs.
-But this example will work with any ETF, such as a VUSA, for instance.
+But this example will work with any ETF, such as a VUSA.
 It is that easy!
 And you can even follow the same technique if you want to buy a stock.

 Buy ETF Using the DEGIRO web interface